wp-cli/handbook/docs/installing/index.md

 Wondering what to do next?
 Check out the [quick start guide](/docs/quick-start/) for a short introduction and some example usage.

+## Updating WP-CLI
+Once WP-CLI is installed you can update it at any time by running `wp cli update`.

+You will be prompted to confirm that you wish to update with a message similar to the following:
+`You have version 0.21.1.
+Would you like to update to 0.23.1? [y/n]`

+After you accept, you should see a success message:
+`Success: Updated WP-CLI to 0.23.1`

+For more information, including flags and options that can be used, read the full [docs page on the update command](https://wp-cli.org/commands/cli/update/).

 ## Alternative installation methods

 ### Installing nightly via Phar